My Eyes (Blake Shelton song)

 "My Eyes" is a song recorded by American country music artist Blake Shelton featuring Gwen Sebastian.
 It was released in April 2014 as the fifth single from his seventh studio album, Based on a True Story....
 The song was written by Andrew Dorff, Tommy Lee James and Josh Osborne.

+Content

+"My Eyes" was written by Andrew Dorff, Tommy Lee James, and Josh Osborne.
+The idea for the song originated with Osborne, who started the songwriting process by sharing his idea for the hook, "My eyes are the only thing I don’t want to take off of you."
+According to James, the rest of the song was then written "pretty fast".
+James said of the song, "Some of those lines in there remind me of Andrew and the quirky ways he would come up with stuff nobody else would come up with."
+He called it "actually a really, really, deceptively hard song to sing" and praised Shelton's recording as "really great".

+Gwen Sebastian, who was mentored by Shelton on season two of The Voice and subsequently toured with him as a background singer, is featured on the track.
+She said of the opportunity to record with Shelton, "There's really no way I can repay him back, to be honest with you.
+Maybe try to pay him back in a bow and arrow, maybe some vodka."

 Critical reception

 Billy Dukes of Taste of Country gave the song a positive review, saying that "‘My Eyes’ is a sexy love song that heats the sheets to a melting point hotter than his previous two lovers."
+Chuck Dauphin of Billboard praised "My Eyes", writing, "The melody knocks this one out of the ballpark.
+It’s cute, seductive, sly, and romantic all at once.
+And, former 'Voice' star Gwen Sebastian’s harmonies add a layer of dreaminess to this, as well."

 Commercial performance

 "My Eyes" debuted at number 39 on the U.S. Billboard Country Airplay chart for the week of April 26, 2014.
 The song peaked at Number One on the Country Airplay Charts, making it Shelton's 12th consecutive number one single.
 It has sold 550,000 copies in the United States as of August 2014.
 The song was certified Gold by the RIAA on September 23, 2014.